aleaxit/gmpy/trunk/docs/mpfr.rst

     atan2(y, x) returns the arc-tangent of (y/x).

 **atanh(...)**
     atanh(x) returns the inverse hyperbolic tangent of x.
+If context.allow_complex is True, then an *mpc* result will be returned for abs(x) > 1.

 **cbrt(...)**
     cbrt(x) returns the cube root of x.